-During 2010-2011 cycle, significant progress has been accomplished by the HRSW breeding program at NDSU.
-These are illustrated in the release and pre-release of many HRSW cultivars and elite germplasm that are hallmark of wheat production in the spring wheat region in particular and in the US as a whole.
-These varieties are grown on large scale in ND and the entire Northern plains (ND, MN, SD, and MT) generating hundreds of millions of dollars of benefits for the growers, the industry and export market.
+In the 2011-2012 cycle, we have accomplished in the NDSU HRSW breeding program significant progress in breeding HRSW against FHB disease.
+These are illustrated in the release and pre-release of many HRSW cultivars and elite germplasm that are hallmark of wheat production in the spring wheat region in particular and in for the USA and the wheat breeding program worldwide.
+The cultivars we released are grown on large scale in ND and the Northern plains (ND, MN, SD, and MT) generating hundreds of millions of dollars of benefits for the growers, the industry and export market.
 These cultivars are the following:

-New released cultivars:
+New released (potential releases) cultivars/germplasm: